Codecademy/docs/content/python/concepts/regex/regex.md

 ---
 Title: 'Regular Expressions'
-Description: 'Regex, short for Regular Expressions, is a powerful system for searching text.
-Regular expressions are implemented in a variety of languages including java and python.
-In Python, regular expressions are available through the re module: python import re  The following are some of the regular expression operations:'
+Description: 'Regular expressions use a powerful system for searching text.
+They are implemented in a variety of languages including Java and Python.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'